FredCoen/cryptotesters-merkle-whitelist-nft/README.md

 ## Merkle Tree Whitelisted Cryptotesters NFT

-Simple NFT contract with treasury, whitelist and public mint.
+Simple NFT contract with treasury, whitelist and public mint for the CryptoTesters community.

 ### Requirements